-When you make a gift to a grandchild, niece, nephew...even a friend’s child, you do it because you want to see them succeed.
-But that doesn’t mean you shouldn’t enjoy the specific tax advantages offered with the ScholarShare College Savings Plan.
+When you make a gift to a loved one’s 529 account, you do it because you want to give the gift of education.
+At the same time, you should enjoy the tax advantages offered by ScholarShare 529.
 Learn why there’s more than one reason to make a gift contribution to a 529 plan.
 Consult your tax advisor.

-- The ScholarShare College Savings Plan accounts are not subject to the ‘Kiddie Tax’.
+- The ScholarShare 529 accounts are not subject to the ‘Kiddie Tax’.

 - You can gift this amount to as many individuals or beneficiaries as you like, free from income tax.

-What a Completed Gift for Federal Gift and Estate Tax Purposes Means to You
+What Federal Gift and Estate Tax Planning Means to You

-As you might already know, if your estate exceeds the exempt amount, estate taxes can be quite high — in some cases more than 40%.
-Since contributions to the ScholarShare College Savings Plan are considered a completed gift for federal gift and estate tax purposes, it’s removed from your estate, and can help reduce your future estate tax exposure.
-Plus, you can do this without incurring the federal gift tax as long as your contribution is within the current exclusion limits, as noted in the section above, whether you make your gift annually or in a lump sum on a 5-year accelerated schedule.
-This holds true whether you’re the account owner or simply a contributor.
-If you are going to give a gift anyway, you can not only feel good about helping to fund a student’s education, you can feel good about taking advantage of the gift and estate tax planning benefits.
+If your estate exceeds the exempt amount, estate taxes can be quite high — in some cases more than 40%.
+Since contributions to ScholarShare 529 are considered a completed gift for federal gift and estate tax purposes, it’s removed from your estate, and can help reduce your future estate tax exposure.
+Plus, you can do this without incurring the federal gift tax as long as your contribution is within the current exclusion limits.
+This holds true whether you are the account owner or simply a contributor.

-Ultimately, federal tax law is complex and there are state and local taxes to consider, as well as your life situation and other circumstances that can factor in.
-While the many tax advantages associated with ScholarShare can be an important part of your financial planning process, you may want to consult with your banker, tax consultant or trusted financial professional to get a full understanding of how these benefits affect your estate.
+Federal tax law is complex and there are state and local taxes to consider, as well as your personal life situation and other circumstances.
+While the many tax advantages associated with ScholarShare 529 can be an important part of your financial planning process, you may want to consult with a tax advisor to get a full understanding of how these benefits affect your estate.